3ettilina/tindog/README.md

 }
 ```

-To be able to connect TinDog to a Firebase project, simply follow the few steps indicated in the (Official Firebase Website)[https://firebase.google.com/docs/flutter/setup?platform=ios] as follows:
+To be able to connect TinDog to a Firebase project, simply follow the few steps indicated in the [Official Firebase Website](https://firebase.google.com/docs/flutter/setup?platform=ios) as follows:

->> Note, the following 2 steps can be done in any path inside the Terminal/Shell
+> Note, the following 2 steps can be done in any path inside the Terminal/Shell

-// Authenticate into Firebase to be able to get or create new project
+| Authenticate into Firebase to be able to get or create new project
 ```bash
 $ firebase login
 ```

-// Activate the flutterfire_cli plugin to be able to easily setup the project
+| Activate the flutterfire_cli plugin to be able to easily setup the project
 ```bash
 $ dart pub global activate flutterfire_cli
 ```

->> If your not in the root of your project, open a Terminal/Shell inside it
+> If your not in the root of your project, open a Terminal/Shell inside it

-// The following command will guide you to using an existent project associated to your
+| The following command will guide you to using an existent project associated to your
-// Firebase user (the one you signed in with), or create a new project from scratch.
+| Firebase user (the one you signed in with), or create a new project from scratch.
 ```bash
 your-flutter-project $ flutterfire configure
 ```